Helen Arnold (politician): After legislation

 After her time in the House, Arnold decided to work as a tag agent at the appointment of Roger Randle from 1984-1986.
 When Henry Bellmon ran for governor in 1986, Arnold requested to be put on the Tax Commission.
 Bellmon had his doubts about a Republican on that particular commission, and following his election as governor, asked Arnold to come on his cabinet and be the Director of the Office of Public Affairs, (Department of Central Services) Arnold served in this role for three and a half years.
 Helen's husband, Maurice, had retired in 1980 and had the freedom to visit her frequently during her time as the Director of the Office of Public Affairs.
-She now actively follows politics in her area and encourages women to run for office.
+After retiring she actively followed politics in her area and encouraged women to run for office.
+She died on January 18, 2023, at the age of 95.